jonodhawkins/jonodhawkins.github.io/_posts/2020-01-08-new-years-on-the-misty-isle.md

 ![Easy scrambling terrain on the Southern Cuillin](/assets/img/2020-01-08/on-the-ridge.JPG)

 The sun remained hovering just above the horizon for the rest of the day as we made the (longer than expected) approach to Gars Bheinn.
 After Christmas and a couple of weeks without cycling to work, the 500 metre ascent from the path was surprisingly exhausting work.
-In a fitting metaphor, every cloud has a silver lining and we were treated to cloud inversion began to form while we stopped for lunch as well as our first (of several) Brocken spectres of the day.
+In a fitting metaphor, every cloud has a silver lining and we were treated to cloud inversion which began to form while we stopped for lunch as well as our first (of several) Brocken spectres of the day.

 ![View from Sg&ugrave;rr nan Eag to Sg&ugrave;rr Alasdair](/assets/img/2020-01-08/sgurr-alasdair.JPG)